dbamman/litbank/README.md

 |16357|1788|Wollstonecraft, Mary|Mary: A Fiction|
 |1245|1919|Woolf, Virginia|Night and Day|

+## Format

+The entity data is formatted in the original [brat](http://brat.nlplab.org) standoff annotation format and in the tab-separated layered format of [https://github.com/meizhiju/layered-bilstm-crf](https://github.com/meizhiju/layered-bilstm-crf).

 ## Commons

 We welcome contributions to LitBank in the form of annotations for new texts in the public domain and suggestions for new texts to include; please contact dbamman@berkeley.edu to get involved.
 For more information:

-* See [interannotator.com](http://www.interannotator.com/public/#/litbank/entities/155_the_moonstone_brat) to explore the current annotations in LitBank through the brat annotation interface.
+* See [interannotator.com](http://www.interannotator.com/public/#/litbank/entities/155_the_moonstone_brat) to explore the current entity annotations in LitBank through the brat annotation interface.
-* Try annotating [O Pioneers!](http://www.interannotator.com/private/index.xhtml#/commons/test/24_o_pioneers_brat) yourself (login by hovering over the "brat" icon in the upper right corner, using username "test" and password "annotate").
+* Try annotating entities in [O Pioneers!](http://www.interannotator.com/private/index.xhtml#/commons/test/24_o_pioneers_brat) yourself (login by hovering over the "brat" icon in the upper right corner, using username "test" and password "annotate").